This is most recent syllabus. Your final syllabus will be given during your first day of class

-This advanced course is specifically designed for students who have achieved an intermediate level of Italian and wish to deepen their knowledge and understanding of the Italian language.
-To achieve this goal, a three-fold approach is adopted: students work with Italian texts of various types (e.g., narrative and literary excerpts, newspaper articles, film clips, and segments from television shows); engage in guided activities; and participate in out-of-the-classroom activities that require them to make use of the city.
+This advanced course is specifically designed for those of you who have achieved an intermediate level of Italian and wish to deepen your knowledge and understanding of the Italian language.
+To achieve this goal, a three-fold approach is adopted: you will work with Italian texts of various types (e.g., narrative and literary excerpts, newspaper articles, film clips, and segments from television shows); engage in guided activities; and participate in out-of-the-classroom activities that require you to make use of the city.

-Through these activities, students come in contact with the authentic written and spoken language in a variety of forms through which they can develop their skills in writing, reading, listening and speaking; they enrich their vocabulary, paying particular attention to the study of idiomatic expressions, modes of speaking, and proverbs; and they advance their understanding of several grammatical and morphological aspects of the language, including:
+Through these activities, you will come in contact with the authentic written and spoken language in a variety of forms through which you can develop your skills in writing, reading, listening, and speaking; you enrich your vocabulary, paying particular attention to the study of idiomatic expressions, modes of speaking, and proverbs; and you advance your understanding of several grammatical and morphological aspects of the language, including:

 - Il passato e trapassato remoto

 - La concordanza dei tempi dell’indicativo e del congiuntivo

 - la forma passive e impersonale e il discorso diretto ed indiretto

 During the semester, you will be asked to conduct “street” interviews, gather direct testimonies on different aspects of contemporary life, engage in short surveys, and meet with University of Perugia students, all with the aim of encouraging you to interact as much as possible with the city and become acquainted with the surrounding environment in which you live for four months.
 You will be asked to reflect on each of these activities through preparing oral accounts and brief essays.
 Periodically your essays will be selected for the Umbra Institute’s blog site.
 Lastly, the course will arrange guided visits to the National Gallery of Umbria, the municipal library (and its rare books room), and the museum of the Perugina chocolate factory, and provide thematic walks through Etruscan, medieval and renaissance Perugia.